 The lowest cost per copy or page is probably not the best buying criteria.

 When it comes to choosing a printer, the lowest cost per copy or lowest price isn’t always your best option.
-Do you want to invest in good quality printing services with the lowest prices and highest value for money spent on printing?
-I’ve learned that you can pay less for an inferior product if they just charge the lowest prices but then again sometimes the lowest prices mean the lowest value so don’t be fooled!
+Are you looking to invest in high-quality printing services that offer the lowest prices and best value for money?
+Low prices often indicate inferior products; don’t be fooled into thinking cheaper means better value!
 Also, think about how are the different options going to affect your business too?
-There might end up costing you less in the long run by investing in high-quality printers who also offer low-costs as well as other great benefits like next-day delivery because those types of options are in high demand.
+Investing in high-quality printers can save money long-term, offering low costs and benefits like next-day delivery.